Descriptions of Individual Sectors

 - In addition to the courses listed in the various sectors, students may use designated first-year seminars and Benjamin Franklin seminars to fulfill the various sector requirements.

 - Non-Arts & Sciences courses used to fulfill the Sector Requirement are counted as Arts & Sciences courses in calculating total credits needed for graduation.

 Courses taken to fulfill the Sector Requirement must be taken for a letter grade, not pass/fail.
 Any passing grade, from A+ through D, is acceptable in order for a course to fulfill the Sector Requirement.

 - Students in majors that allow courses from both the Living World and Physical World to fulfill their major requirements will have both Sectors auto-completed—one each in the Living World and Physical World sectors.
-Majors in which this double counting is permitted include, but are not limited to, Neuroscience, Biology, Biophysics and Earth Science.
+Majors which have two Sectors auto-completed include, but are not limited to, Neuroscience, Biology, Biophysics and Earth Science.

 - There is no limit to the number of courses that may be double counted between General Education Requirements and requirements for a minor.